pseudorandomuser/pseudorandomuser.github.io/docs/privacy.md

 This is the recipient of your personal data.
 This constitutes a legitimate interest in accordance with [Article 6 (1) sentence 1 lit. f GDPR](https://gdpr-info.eu/art-6-gdpr/) in not having to maintain a server on my premises.
 The servers of [GitHub Inc.](https://github.com/) are located in the United States of America.

-For more information on how to object to the processing of your personal data, or to remove any previously processed personal data through GitHub, see: [https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages)
+For more information on how to object to the processing of your personal data or to remove any previously processed personal data through GitHub, see: [https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages)

 ## Collected personal data